 The ROW data type is a normal data type.
 You can use the DECLARE statement to create ROW variables in the same way as you create INTEGER or CHARACTER variables.
 There is also a more general concept of a ROW data type.
 In the previous example, Root is the root element of a ROW variable.
-Each of the elements called "Row", while not the root element of ROW variables, are the root elements of sub-structures.
-Many ESQL operations (and particularly the SELECT function) work with the general concept of ROW and will operate equally on whole trees or parts of them.
+Each of the elements called "Row", while not the root element of ROW variables, is a root element of substructures.
+Many ESQL operations (and particularly the SELECT function) work with the general concept of ROW and operate equally on whole trees or parts of trees.